gabekahen/library-api/README.md

 ## /delete/
 The `/delete/` endpoint allows book objects to be removed from storage.

-The request URL should include the `UID` of the book to be deleted.
+The request URL must include the `UID` of the book to be deleted.

 EXAMPLE: